 Year 3 practica involve a minimum of 20 hours/week in a setting providing direct clinical services and any professional activity the student, DCT, and A-DCT deem appropriate (e.g., indirect clinical services, applied research, systems intervention, administration).
-During Year 4, the student may do a 20 hour/week intensive practicum or an 8 hour/week practicum.
+During Year 4, the student may do a 20 hour/week intensive practicum or an 8-12 hour/week practicum.

-- 1. Years 3 and 4: Mid-August to Early May, Approx. 32 weeks - 1.
-General objective to offer students the opportunity for the pursuit of specialized training in specific areas - 2.
+Years 3 and 4: Approx. September 1 to May 15, Approx. 32 weeks

+- 1. To offer students the opportunity for the pursuit of specialized training in specific areas - 2.
 To assume increased responsibility in professional activities with a minimal amount of supervision - 3.
 To encourage professional development and career planning